kodehort/shadcn-solid-repository-template/README.md

 ## Features

-- **SolidJS Components**: All components are ported to use SolidJS patterns (signals, Show, For, etc.)
+- **SolidJS Components**: All example components are ported to use SolidJS patterns (signals, Show, For, etc.)
 - **SolidStart Framework**: Built on SolidStart for full-stack capabilities
 - **Tailwind CSS**: Styled with Tailwind CSS and CSS variables for theming
 - **TypeScript**: Full TypeScript support